 - One application per school or district

 - All surveys must be submitted by the January 31, 2022 deadline

 The following information is required to complete the survey.

 - Music education and/or fine arts requirements for graduation or as required by the curriculum

-- Knowledge of music education elective
+- knowledge of music education electives

 - Teacher qualifications

 Below are samples of the 2021 BCME and SMMA surveys for your review.